The day starts at 3 a.m., so early you begin to wonder if you’re really on vacation.

 See also: Machu Picchu Tour with G Adventures

-As I headed back to my hostel, my legs were hurting, but not too bad, not like they were when I made it to the top of the canyon, and even then, the burn didn’t last long.
+As I headed back to my hostel, my legs hurt, but not too bad—not like when I made it to the top of the canyon, and even then, the burn didn't last long.

-The pain sort of fades away when the rising sun floods the canyon with such pretty white light.
+The pain fades away when the rising sun floods the canyon with such pretty white light.

 ____________